mrworf/iceshelf/README.md

 It's a very new feature and should be used with caution.
 It will track what backup the original file was in and what the name was, so it should be able to provide details for restore of moved files, but it's not 100% tested.

 *default is `no`*

+#### create filelist

+Adds an additional file, called `filelist.txt` which is a shasum compatible file which details the hash of each file in the backup (the produced backup files, not the backed up files) as well as their corresponding sha1 which can be checked with shasum, like so `shasum -c filelist.txt`.
+This is to tell you what files belong to the backup.

+*default is `yes`*

 ### Section [exclude]